sarasm93/travel-stories2/README.md

 CSS code was taken from [this site](https://www.upbeatcode.com/react/how-to-write-text-on-image-in-react-js/) for the popular stories cards on the home page, to place the text in the center of the card on top of the image.

 CSS code for box-shadow on most-liked-stories-cards was taken from [this Codepen.io page](https://codepen.io/ovdojoey/pen/BomKyZ).

-The footer was hiding content on the page (see image).
-This was solved giving the main app container a bottom margin of 70px.

 [This stack overflow page](https://stackoverflow.com/questions/65546190/alert-not-working-with-react-hooks-bootstrap) was used to figure out how to display a custom alert message for the priority field in the DestinationCreateForm.js form.